 (4) No CCF employee shall have an outside contract (other than incidental contact) with a juvenile, ex-juvenile under supervision, his family or close associates, except for those activities which are an approved, integral part of the center program and a part of the employee's job description.

 (5) CCF employees may not engage in any conduct which is criminal in nature or which would bring discredit upon the facility and program.
 The CCF shall ensure that the conduct of all employees is consistent with the terms, conditions, and spirit of the grant.
 All employees shall avoid misconduct, and the appearance of misconduct.

-(6) Disciplinary action imposed by the CCF for any violation or attempted violation of the standards for employee conduct shall be reported, within two business days, telephonically and in writing to the bureau of community based program's (BCBP) bureau chief.
+(6) Disciplinary action imposed by the CCF for any violation or attempted violation of the standards for employee conduct shall be reported to the bureau chief of community facilities within two business days.

 (K) The CCF facility shall notify its employees of the standards of employee conduct and document this notification.

 (L) The CCF shall prepare a report of its legal activities, at least annually, and make it available to appropriate persons, the approving agency, and, upon request, to the public.